Browse

 PubMed

-Background: There is a paucity of information on health-related quality of life (HRQoL) outcomes in parents and children with conditions affecting sex development.
-The objective of this study was to develop short forms of HRQoL questionnaires which consist of a 63-item and 25-item parent self-report (PSR) and parent proxy-report (PPR), respectively, optimising use in routine clinic settings.
+There is a paucity of information on health-related quality of life (HRQoL) outcomes in parents and children with conditions affecting sex development.
+The objective of this study was to develop short forms of HRQoL questionnaires which consist of a 63-item and 25-item parent self-report (PSR) and parent proxy-report (PPR), respectively, optimizing use in routine clinical settings.

-Methods: Short questionnaires were developed following exploratory factor analysis using raw data from 132 parents.
-Long and short PSRs were completed by 24 parents of children with conditions affecting sex development with median age of 3.6 years (range 0.1, 6.6); 21 (88%) were boys and 11 (46%) had proximal hypospadias.
-A subset of 19 parents completed long and short PPRs.
+Short questionnaires were developed following exploratory factor analysis using raw data from 132 parents.
+Long and short PSRs were completed by 24 parents of children with conditions affecting sex development, with a median age of 3.6 years (range 0.1, 6.6); 21 (88%) were boys, and 11 (46%) had proximal hypospadias.
+A subset of 19 parents completed both long and short PPRs.

-Results: Item selection based on factor loadings of >0.8 and expert consultation, produced short PSR and PPRs containing 16 and 7 items, respectively.
+Item selection, based on factor loadings of >0.8 and expert consultation, produced short PSRs and PPRs containing 16 and 7 items, respectively.
 There was no statistically significant difference in 11 out of 12 (92%) scales on the PSR and 4 out of 5 (80%) scales on the PPR when comparing short and long questionnaire scores.
-Short and long questionnaires took <1 minute and 5 minutes for completion, respectively.
-Eighteen parents (75%) reported that the time taken to complete short questionnaires was acceptable; 10 (42%) preferred short questionnaires.
-Ten (42%) versus 6 (25%) stated a preference for completing short versus long questionnaires.
+The short and long questionnaires took <1 min and 5 min to complete, respectively.
+Eighteen parents (75%) reported that the time taken to complete the short questionnaires was acceptable; 10 (42%) preferred short questionnaires.
+Ten (42%) versus 6 (25%) stated a preference for completing the short versus long questionnaires.

-Conclusion: Short versions were largely representative of the long questionnaires and are acceptable to evaluate psychosocial distress in young children and their caregivers.
-Further psychometric validation of short forms is warranted.
+The short versions were largely representative of the long questionnaires and are acceptable for evaluating psychosocial distress in young children and their caregivers.
+Further psychometric validation of the short forms is warranted.

 Google Scholar